Il Mercato: Racing career

 Il Mercato next ran in the Group 1 Gran Premio Carlos Pellegrini, the most important race in Argentina.
 Based on his prior performances, trainer Juan Carlos Maldotti wanted Il Mercato to be near the front from the start, a strategy that paid off as Il Mercato won the race wire to wire, beating the 2016 winner Sixties Song by a head.
 Through the Breeders' Cup Challenge series, the victory won him an automatic berth for the 2019 Breeders' Cup Turf.
 After his win, the main target for the coming year was the Breeders' Cup Turf, with the Group 1 Gran Premio Latinoamericano also mentioned as a possibility.

 After winning the Carlos Pellegrini, a half share in Il Mercato was sold to Robert LaPenta and Sol Kumin (owner of Madaket Stable).
-In January of 2019, he was exported to the United States for the Breeders' Cup and joined the barn of Chad Brown at Palm Meadows.
+In January 2019, he was exported to the United States for the Breeders' Cup and joined the barn of Chad Brown at Palm Meadows.
 Plans were for Il Mercato to have his first race in the United States on the day of the Belmont Stakes, but in late March, Il Mercato sustained a tendon injury in a front leg.
 Il Mercato was then retired and syndicated, with 40 shares sold.

 Il Mercato was named the 2018 Argentine Horse of the Year, as well as Champion Three-Year-Old Male and Champion Stayer, in the annual Distinciones Pellegrini, awards which some thought were undeserved due to Il Mercato's relatively short time racing in the upper levels of the sport and singular Group 1 win.
 His dam, Equal Pretty, was named Broodmare of the Year.